|

 about 27 million tons, or 31 percent, more than

 last year, according to coal industry officials.
+Experts attribute China's rapid increase in

 coal exports to increased coal import by the